appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 1) Click on the **Process Flows** tab in the Environment Details Page.
 You can view all the Process Flow those are deployed on that environment.
 The following are the details that will displayed for deployed Process Flows.

 - **Process Flow Name:** The name of the process flow, deployed, will be displayed.
 - **Deployed At:** The last deployment of the process flow will be displayed.
+The time displayed here will be as per the UTC timezone settings in your organization.
 - **No. of tries:** You will be able to view the count of the number of retries performed.
 - **Status** The status of the attempt of the deployment process (Successful or Unsuccessful) will be displayed.
 - **Actions** The following actions can be formed for each process flows: